texthelp/javascript-development-task/README.md

 ## Deliverables
 - ONE HTML page, with CSS.
-- A usage of one or more Javascript build tools (NodeJS, Webpack, Rollup, Babel, TypeScript, etc.) or frameworks (React, Vue, Angular, etc.)
+- A usage of one or more Javascript build tools (Webpack, Rollup, Babel, TypeScript, etc.) and frameworks (React, Vue, Angular, etc.)
 - A public GitHub repository containing all of your code & changes for the project

 ## Source Project